 Best Ways to Feed Your Dog Watermelon

 If your dog has special nutritional needs, it's best to speak with your vet before introducing them to watermelon.
-If not, you should be alright, as long as you heed our advice and share it in moderation!

 As long as you remove the rind and seeds, there's no wrong way to feed your dog watermelon.
-That being said, we love to get creative when we're brightening our dogs' days with "people food."
+That being said, we love to get creative when we're brightening our dogs' days with "human food."
 Here are a few of our favorite ways to feed our dogs a refreshing summer snack!